Manage a Business

 • Mortgage interest: If you own a home, you can deduct the interest paid on your mortgage.
 This deduction applies to interest on loans up to a certain limit, which can vary based on when you took out the mortgage and your filing status.

 These deductions reduce your AGI, resulting in your taxable income.
 The lower your taxable income, the less you owe in federal income taxes.
-For professionals like us, every deduction counts.

 Next, subtract deductions and exemptions from your AGI.
 This step reduces the amount of income subject to tax.

 • Standard deduction or itemized deductions: Choose between the standard deduction or itemizing your deductions.
 The standard deduction is a fixed amount that varies based on your filing status.
-For 2024, the standard deduction is $14,600 for single filers, $29,200 for married couples filing jointly, and $21,900 for heads of household.
+For 2024, the standard deduction is $14,600 for single filers, $29,200 for married couples filing jointly, and $21,900 for heads of households.
 Itemized deductions include specific expenses like medical costs, mortgage interest, and charitable contributions.
 Opt for the method that gives you the higher deduction.

 • Personal exemptions: Note that personal exemptions are suspended for tax years 2018-2025.
 This means you won't be able to reduce your AGI by claiming personal exemptions during this period.

 After subtracting deductions, apply any eligible tax credits to further reduce your taxable income.
 Tax credits directly lower the amount of tax you owe.
+Here are a few examples:

 • Child tax credit: This credit provides financial relief for parents.
 For 2024, you can claim up to $2,000 per qualifying child under 17.
 The credit phases out at higher income levels, so check if you qualify based on your AGI.